Chapter 2: Amnesia

 The nurse blinked, stared, and rushed to the bathroom before returning with a cup of water.
 My hand shook a little, but I offered the woman a smile as I leaned the cup on my cast.
 I eagerly gulped down the food-canal freezing liquid and gasped for breath after I'd finished.
 The nurse with a tilted name-tag 'Jeanne Ramwood' finally stopped acting as if my waking had to have been included in one of the Seven Wonders of the Ancient World and rediscovered her vocal chords.

 She didn't appear to be expecting an answer, so I simply watched her ramble until she hurried off to the corridor.
 She left the door open, and I observed the occasional wheeling, rolling and walking by-passers.
 It was quiet, and none of them paid any attention to my wandering eyes.
-I felt tired beyond belief, but my hopes to take a nap failed.
+Despite my exhaustion my attempts to take a nap failed.

 The tall man who entered my ward an hour or so later (if there was a clock in my room, they hid it well) was holding what I assumed to be my chart, wearing a generic white coat and a gentle smile.
 There was no stethoscope.
 He shut the door and slid the screeching chair next to my bed as his smile grew.
 "I'm not sure if you remember me."

 His eyebrows shot up before he lowered his eyes to see the direction of my gaze.
-His shoulders shook as he chuckled.
 "I see you didn't harm your ability to read."

 "Nice to meet you, too."
 I smiled, ignoring my tiredness while hoping for answers.
 "So where am I, exactly?"

 "Bellevue Hospital, 462 First Avenue, New York City, New York, United States of America," explained Dr. Cullen, still slightly entertained.
 "Is that specific enough?"